Lambda(1405,1/2^-) photoproduction from the gamma p -> K^+ Lambda(1405) reaction: Numerical results

 In a recent experiment for the $\gamma p\to K^+\Lambda^*$ scattering process by the LEPS collaboration at SPring-8, it was shown that there is a large difference in the $\Lambda^*/\Sigma(1385)$ production ratio between the low ($1.5\lesssim E_\gamma\lesssim2.0$ GeV) and high energy ($2.0\lesssim E_\gamma\lesssim2.4$ GeV) regions~\cite{Niiyama:2008rt}.
-This tendency may indicate that the energy dependence of the $\sigma_{\Lambda^*}$ is qualitatively similar to our results as shown in the left panel of Fig.~\ref{fig1}, since, considering the theoretical estimation of the $\sigma_{\Sigma(1385)}$~\cite{Oh:2007jd}, its magnitude without the resonance contributions turns out to be about $0.4\sim0.5\,\mu$b, which is about $2\sim4$ times larger than ours, in maximum near the threshold, and then decreases less than ours as the photon energy increases.
-Reference~\cite{Niiyama:2008rt} also suggested that this interesting tendency may be caused by either the novel internal structure of the $\Lambda^*$ or the different production mechanisms.
-From our theoretical estimations, the $s$-channel dominance, being different from the usual $t$-channel one shown in the ground state $\Lambda(1116)$ photoproduction, must be responsible for this large difference in the ratio, whereas the size effect that encodes the novel internal structure of the $\Lambda^*$ makes only small contribution.
+This tendency may indicate that the energy dependence of the $\sigma_{\Lambda^*}$ is qualitatively similar to our results as shown in the left panel of Fig.~\ref{fig1}.
+Niyama et al.~\cite{Niiyama:2008rt} also suggest that this interesting tendency may be caused by either the novel internal structure of the $\Lambda^*$ or the different production mechanisms.
+From the present theoretical estimates, the $s$-channel dominance, being different from the usual $t$-channel one shown in the ground state $\Lambda(1116)$ photoproduction, must be responsible for this large difference in the ratio, whereas the size effect that encodes the novel internal structure of the $\Lambda^*$ makes only small contribution.

 In Fig.~\ref{fig2}, we present the differential cross section as a function of $\cos\theta_\mathrm{cm}$ in which the $\theta_\mathrm{cm}$ denotes the angle between the incident photon and the outgoing kaon in the center of mass (cm) system.
-We also test three different cases for the $g_{K^*N\Lambda^*}=0$ (left), $3.18$ (middle) and $-3.18$ (right), varying the photon energy $E_\gamma$ from $1.45$ GeV to $2.35$ GeV.
+We also test the three different cases for the $g_{K^*N\Lambda^*}=0$ (left), $3.18$ (middle) and $-3.18$ (right), varying the photon energy $E_\gamma$ from $1.45$ GeV to $2.35$ GeV.
 When the $K^*$-exchange contribution is excluded as shown in the left panel of the figure, the angular dependence shows the bump structure around $\cos\theta_\mathrm{cm}\approx0.75$, and it becomes noticeable as the photon energy increases.
-The main contributions to produce this bump are those of the $s$-channel and the $t$-channel, which enhance the differential cross section with the bump in the forward region.
-The $u$-channel contribution turns out to be negligible.
+The main contributions to this bump are those of the $s$-channel and the $t$-channel, which enhance the differential cross section with the bump in the forward region.
+Note that the $u$-channel contribution turns out to be negligible.

 For a finite $g_{K^*N\Lambda^*}$ as in the middle ($g_{K^*N\Lambda^*}=3.18$) and right ($g_{K^*N\Lambda^*}=-3.18$) panels, the angular dependence of the differential cross section is changed obviously, since the $K^*$-exchange contributes mildly to the backward region.
 Due to the distinctive interference pattern between the $K^*$-exchange contribution and others, especially to the $t$-channel, the bump in the forward region gets diminished ($g_{K^*N\Lambda^*}=3.18$) or enhanced ($g_{K^*N\Lambda^*}=-3.18$) in comparison to the case without the $K^*$-exchange.
 If we take a larger (smaller) value for the $\Lambda_\mathrm{EM}$ to test the size effect of the $\Lambda^*$, it turns out that only the magnitude of the curves become slightly smaller (larger), whereas the angular dependence remains almost the same, as expected from the results shown in the right panel of Fig.~\ref{fig1}.